bazgab/btool/README.md

 # btool
-A general-purpose *backup tool* aiming to facilitate basic aspects of creating, managing and deleting backups and dumps.
+A general-purpose backup tool to perform dumps with configuration files.

-**IMPORTANT**: This project is still a WIP in the very early stages of development.
-It's definitely not usable yet, but any interest/contributions are greatly appreciated, just submit an issue or send me a message privately.
+**IMPORTANT**: This project is still a WIP